 Why is that house on a boat on a river?
 Because it’s easier to move in water than on land!
 A family found a 250-year old house they loved, but it was in the wrong place.
-So they spent 2 years planning how to move 800,000 pounds of bricks.
-It took 4 nights to get the house 6 miles through town, since power lines and lots of other things had to get out of its way.
-But once it was on the barge (a type of boat), it only took 2 hours to float 50 miles.
-It finally arrived this morning!
+It took 4 nights to get the house 6 miles through town, but once it was on the barge (a type of boat), it only took 2 hours to float 50 miles.
 Let’s hope the toilets are still working.

 Wee ones: Look at the picture.
-How many boats can you count?
-(The flat barge counts as its own!)
+How many windows can you count on the house?

 Little kids: If 6 fish jumped into the house for every hour it was on the river, how many fish are in the house after 2 hours of floating?
 Bonus: If the house was moving during 4 days this week and arrived on Thursday, on what day did it start the trip?

 Big kids: How much older is a 250-year old house than you?
 (Hint: what if the house was only 50 years old?)
-Bonus: If each brick weighs 5 pounds, how many bricks are in the 800,000-pound house?
+Bonus: Unlike the picture, the real house in this story was made of bricks.
+If each brick weighs 5 pounds, how many bricks are in the 800,000-pound house?
 (To start, how many bricks are in 10 pounds?
 Then 100?…)

 The sky’s the limit: A crocodile weighs about 1 ton, which is 2,000 pounds.
 How many crocs match the weight of that 800,000-pound house?